fdeblasio/pokeemerald-expansion/README.md

 - Umbreon (not in main game):
     - Learns Pursuit (replacing Snarl) upon evolving
-    - Learns Feint Attack (replacing Assurance) by level up
+    - Learns Feint Attack (replacing Assurance) and Foul Play by level up
     - Learns Snarl and Assurance at level 1
     - Learns Crunch at level 45